You're logged in as |

 Students must complete full-time professional experiences doing work that is related to their concentration programs, totaling 2-6 months, whereby each internship must be at least one month in duration in cases where students choose to do more than one internship experience.
 Such work is normally done at a company, but may also be at a university under the supervision of a faculty member.
 Internships that take place between the end of the fall and the start of the spring semesters cannot be used to fulfill this requirement.

-On completion of each professional experience, the student must write and upload to ASK a reflective essay about the experience, to be approved by the student's concentration advisor:
+On completion of each professional experience, the student must write and upload to ASK a reflective essay about the experience, to be approved by the student's concentration advisor, addressing these questions:

 • Which courses were put to use in your summer's work?
 Which topics, in particular, were important?